pudly/schmopera-hugo/content/articles/after-15-years-i-felt-like-having-a-party.md

 date = "2018-05-07T12:37:00-04:00"
 lastmod = "2018-05-07T21:48:00-04:00"
 publishDate = "2018-05-07T21:48:00-04:00"
-short_description = "\"I think we really mined [masque] to a huge extent,\" he says.
-Now, Beckwith's decision to wrap up TMT is fuelled by a desire for something new." slug = "after-15-years-i-felt-like-having-a-party" title = "&quot;After 15 years, I felt like having a party.&quot;"
+short_description = "&quot;I think we really mined [masque] to a huge extent,&quot; he says.
+Now, Beckwith&#039;s decision to wrap up TMT is fuelled by a desire for something new." slug = "after-15-years-i-felt-like-having-a-party" title = "&quot;After 15 years, I felt like having a party.&quot;"
 +++